Bidirectional Austrian-Czech Interconnection (BACI)

 In accordance with Act No. 183/2006 Coll., on Land-Use Planning and Building Rules, the plan to execute the Bidirectional Austrian-Czech Interconnection project is included in the version of the Regional Development Policy of the Czech Republic as of 2008.

 EU Regulation No. 347/2013, the main purpose of which is to facilitate and accelerate the implementation of projects of strategic importance in the energy sector, introduced, among other things, a new status for projects – Project of Common Interest (PCI).
 The PCI status can be awarded to projects that provide a significant contribution to creating the internal energy market, ensuring the security of supply, and building strategic priority corridors with a cross-border impact.
 The list of PCI projects is to be updated every two years.
-The first list was approved in 2013 and updated in 2015.
-The Bidirectional Austrian-Czech Interconnection (BACI) project is included on the list of PCI projects (PCI No. 6.4).
-Currently the revision of the PCI list is ongoing.
+The Bidirectional Austrian-Czech Interconnection (BACI) project (PCI No. 6.4) was included on the first list of PCI projects which was approved in 2013, on the second one approved in 2015 and also on the third list (currently the last one) approved in 2017.
 Additional information on Projects of Common Interest (PCI) is available on the European Commission's official website here, and on the PCI interactive map here.

 Public consultation for the project held within the framework of projects proposed for inclusion on the list of Projects of Common Interest (PCI) took place between December 22, 2014 and March 31, 2015 and March 27, 2017 and June 19, 2017.
-For additional information on the public consultation process, follow this link and this one as well.
+For additional information on the public consultation process, follow this link as well as this one.

 In 2012, the European Commission allocated funds under the European Union program for Trans-European Energy Networks (TEN-E) to co-finance a project entitled "Study of the First Direct Bidirectional Czech-Austrian Interconnection".
 The co-financing concerned two main activities: